Peco602/maternal-health-risk/README.md

 ## Objective

-This repository represents the final project for the [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp) course provided by [DataTalks.Club](https://datatalks.club/).
+This repository contains the final project for the [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp) course provided by [DataTalks.Club](https://datatalks.club/).
 The goal of this project is to apply what has been learned during the course to build a MLOps pipeline for woman health risk prediction during pregnancy.

-The developed maternal health risk prediction service is currently publicly available [here](http://maternal.peco602.com).
+The developed prediction service is currently publicly available [here](http://maternal.peco602.com).

 ## Context